OliverCulleyDeLange/wcr-android-kt/README-DEV.md

 Perf test - load huge data set and check performance Time dB queries

 - Do after release
+Analytics
+Add 'ungraded' & 'project' grades which are the default Edit/delete things that you own
+Add routes to existing topo
 Allow marking start/end holds, in / out holds
 Filter routes by grade and type
 Cache images on phone up to configurable limit